alexanderalipoyo/AidrivenVideoSanitization/README.md

 3. Add a local file or supported URL.
 4. Choose output settings.
 5. Start processing or wait for queued URL jobs to run.
+6. Watch queue progress, including estimated time remaining for active jobs.
-6. Review the safety report, analytics, and original/sanitized previews.
+7. Review the safety report, analytics, and original/sanitized previews.
-7. Download the sanitized result.
+8. Download the sanitized result or re-process a completed item with updated settings.
 8. Clear completed items when you want to reclaim disk space in `backend_data/jobs/`.

 ## API overview